derphilovic/SproutOS/README.md

   make
   make run

-After that PSY-OS should start, if it doesn´t work it´s not my problem
+After that SproutOS should start, if it doesn´t work it´s not my problem